 A flat car.

 New York Central transfer caboose 18015 built by the railroad in 1966.

 Central Vermont flat car 7704 currently numbered 202.

 Delaware and Hudson caboose 35952 built by the railroad in 1921 and damaged by floodwaters back in 2005.
 It is currently covered to protect it from the elements.

 Central Vermont 40 foot outside-braced auto carrier car.

 Passenger car under cover.

-Outside braced box car.
-After looking at the equipment I took the computer out and labeled the pictures taken so far this morning.
-First a couple showed up wondering when the museum would be open.
-Next two of the volunteers showed up and I gave them my business cards and she told me all about Tropical Storm Irene.
+Museum view.
+After looking at the equipment I took out the computer and labelled the pictures taken so far this morning.
+First a couple showed up wondering when the museum would be open following by two of the volunteers arrived and I gave them my business cards and one of them told me all about Tropical Storm Irene which had severely damaged the area.
 Robin and I then left for our next stop in Arkville.

 |RETURN TO THE MAIN PAGE|